tusq-at-usq/obs-devices/README.md

 ## Features
 - Installation and setup of environment, dependencies and permissions
-- Receive data from devices via systemctl daemon services and broadcast to ZMQ PUB sockets
+- Receive data from devices, log, and broadcast to ZMQ PUB sockets
+- Monitor the behavior of cameras via ZMQ health broadcast messages
-- Monitor the status of devices via a TUI dashboard
+- Monitor the status of devices, time offset, and disk space via a TUI dashboard
 - Log data to CSV files

 ## Devices